 How to Deal With Ants:

-If you’ve got ants, consider what may have attracted them to your yard?
-Ants are a great indicator for gardeners – since they benefit from bugs like aphids, and they prefer depleted soils, their presence is usually an indicator of another problem that should be remedied.
+If you’ve got an ant problem, consider what may have attracted them to your yard?
+Ants are a great indicator for gardeners – since they benefit from bugs like aphids, and they prefer depleted soils, their presence could be an indicator of another problem that should be remedied, especially if they are nesting in your yard.
 You can work on eradicating your ant problem, but they’ll be back again if the root of the cause isn’t addressed as well.
 Consider things you can do like fertilizing, regular watering, and companion-planting to help your plants and soil stay super healthy, bug resistant and self-sufficient.
 You can even use Nematodes (read below) as an organic, simple and proactive way to keep ants away for the season.
+With all of that said, it should be noted that ants are a very normal part of a healthy ecosystem as well.
+So if they’re simply around in low to moderate numbers, but not nesting or causing much inconvenience, then there should be no cause for concern.

 Water & Disturbance: Ants prefer dry soil to begin with (it’s less compact), but running water can also disrupt them by picking them up and washing them away (which must be inconvenient, to say the least).
 Ants don’t like to nest where there are hazards and disturbances, so by flooding their nest a few days in a row, or turning the soil with a shovel, you can create an unwelcome environment that is likely to chase them away.
 If they move their nest only a few feet, simply disturb the nest again.
 Ants can require persistence, so you may have to repeat the process a few times as they move, but keep at them!